-In the NC Balance of State Continuum of Care shelters can help reduce the number of unsheltered individuals and families in their communities by reducing barriers in their programs and accepting high-need individuals or families.
+In the NC Balance of State Continuum of Care, shelters frequently remain below capacity or do not accept high-need individuals or families.
 However, this is where emergency shelters can play a significant role in the Balance of State's efforts to end homelessness as we know it.
-Emergency shelters should provide triage and interim beds for high-need and chronically homeless individuals and families while they partner with permanent housing programs to place participants.
+Emergency shelters canprovide triage and interim beds for high-need and chronically homeless individuals and families while they await permanent housing placement.